tugul/CoreJava/src/classes/nested/README.md

 - Anonymous class is a local inner class defined without a name.
 - It implements interface or extends a class.
 It can have method declarations, but statements are not allowed

+All those types of classes can optionally implement interface or extend class except for Anonymous class which is mandatory to do it